Checklist for the First-Time Renter

 - Fitness center

 - Laundry facilities

-Once you’ve figured out where you want to live and exactly what you’re looking for in an apartment, start scouring the web and comparing each of the properties to one another.
+Once you’ve figured out where you want to live and exactly what you’re looking for in an apartment, start scouring the web and comparing properties to one another.
 Look beyond the monthly rental price to really determine which apartment will give you the biggest bang for your buck.

 Step 6: Tour Your Top Selections